Being a mom is hard work! I tried to make your life a little easier with these money saving tips for moms!

 Here are 12 awesome money saving tips for moms from moms!

 12 awesome women share their best money saving tips for moms.

 Everything goes on sale eventually.
 From groceries to clothes to school supplies to household items, if you only buy things when prices are low, you’ll never have to pay full price for anything.

 Shopping sales works!
-If you are organized enough then you can stock up when things are on sale and buy things in advance.
+If you are organized enough, you can stock up when things are on sale and buy things in advance.
 The amount of money you can save if you do this properly is astounding.
 Think about kid’s shoes- kids go through shoes so quickly.
-When shoes go on sale they can be half price and you can easily save $10 or $20 on one pair of shoes.
-Target and Old Navy have awesome savings on clearance. if you are buying a few pairs of shoes you can easily save $20-$50 on shoes alone!
+When shoes go on sale, they can be half price, and you can easily save $10 or $20 on one pair of shoes.
+Target and Old Navy have awesome savings on clearance.
+If you are buying a few pairs of shoes, you can easily save $20-$50 on shoes alone!

 Leigh Ann | Making My Abode

-Meal planning can save you lots of time and if you are good at it, you will save lots of money too.
-Especially if fast food is your downfall having a plan will make you less likely to run and buy food.
-It will also reduce the stress in your house which is always a good thing.
+Meal planning can save you lots of time, and if you are good at it, you will save lots of money.
+Especially if fast food is your downfall, having a plan will make you less likely to run and buy food.
+It will also reduce the stress in your house, which is always a good thing.
 I love creating building blocks of food to be able to throw food and meals quickly together.
 Having already prepared food readily available is a great way to save money and make your life easier!